tollbros/white-elephant-game/README.md

 1. Add players to the `basePlayers` array in `WhiteElephantGame.jsx`.
 2. Customize gift names in the `giftNames` array.
 3. Ensure gift images are added to the `/images` folder with filenames matching the `giftX.jpg` pattern.
+4. After adding gifts to the `giftNames` array, ensure that the `giftLinks` array and the `totalGifts` value are also updated to match the gifts.

 ### Game Play
 1. The first player is randomly selected to start.